shreeyaks02-png/DeepLearning-Project-/README.md

 # DeepLearning-Project-
-This repository contains my DL - CIE3 Project -Emotion Detection in Podcast Transcripts for Music Recommendation
+This repository contains my our - CIE3 Project -Emotion Detection in Podcast Transcripts for Music Recommendation